ERA-CoT: Improving Chain-of-Thought through Entity Relationship Analysis: Related Work

 Named Entity Recognition (NER) is the task of identifying mentions of entities from unstructured text and categorizing them properly \citep{moscato2023few}.
 NER not only serves as a standalone tool for Information Extraction (IE) but also plays a crucial role in various NLP applications, such as text understanding \citep{zhangernie,cheng2020attending}, information retrieval \citep{luo2020hierarchical,taille2020contextualized}, question answering \citep{luo2020bert}, machine translation \citep{malmasi2022multiconer}, knowledge base construction \citep{tabassum2020code}, etc.

-Recently, with the popularity of LLMs, NER has seen more profound development. \citet{malmasi2022multiconer} presents a large multilingual dataset to represent contemporary challenges including low-context scenarios, and syntactically complex entities in NER. \citet{wang2023gpt} proposes GPT-NER to resolve the gap by transforming the sequence labeling task to a generation task that can be easily adapted by LLMs. \citet{das2022container} and \citet{ashok2023promptner} study few-shot NER and demonstrate the great performance of few-shot NER in prompt engineering and cross-domain NER.
+Recently, with the popularity of LLMs, NER has seen more profound development. \citet{malmasi2022multiconer} presents a large multilingual dataset to represent contemporary challenges including low-context scenarios, and syntactically complex entities in NER. \citet{wang2023gpt} proposes GPT-NER to resolve the gap by transforming the sequence labeling task to a generation task that can be easily adapted by LLMs. \citet{das2022container} and \citet{ashok2023promptner} study few-shot NER and demonstrate the great performance of few-shot NER in prompt engineering and cross-domain NER. \citet{li2023leveraging} proposed a graph based on entities and relationships, and answered questions based on graph dependencies.
 This paper will go further by analyzing the relationships between entities.